Importance of The Patient Experience

 Business benefit.
 Practices with strong physician-patient communications realize a number of business benefits, such as better patient retention.
 Patients reporting poor-quality relationships with their physicians were three times more likely to leave the practice than those with the highest quality relationships (Safran et al, 2001).
 Patient-centered communication is also associated with fewer unnecessary diagnostic tests and specialty referrals, as well as better recovery from discomfort, and better emotional health two months later (Stewart et al, 2000).
 Last but not least, physicians who were more skilled in patient communication were less likely to be sued.
 These physicians educated patients about what to expect, laughed and used humor more, solicited patients’ opinions, and checked their understanding (Levinson et al, 1997).
 Patient-centered care was shown to improve physician satisfaction and retention among primary care providers (Suchman, et al, 1993).

-Up Next: Hiring Matters
+Up Next: Communication Matters

 Tips for Communicating with a Person with Mental Health Problems (.doc) are intended to help improve communication.